This beautiful Meringue Wreath is perfect for the holidays. Plus, check out my tips for the perfect meringue listed below.

 Instructions

-- Preheat oven to 225 degrees and move rack to the lower 1/3 of the oven.
+- Preheat the oven to 225°F and move a rack to the lower 1/3 of the oven.

-- Slowly, add sugar, continue beating until white and shiny.
+- Slowly, add the sugar, continue beating until white and shiny.

-- In small increments, add vanilla, vinegar and cornstarch, continue to beat for 2-3 minutes.
-This whole process will take 10-12 minutes.
+- While the whisk is moving, add the vanilla, vinegar and cornstarch, continue to beat for 2-3 minutes.
 Meringue should be stiff and shiny.
+Do not overbeat or it will start to lose its form.

-- Bake for 2 hours, or until meringue is hard and lightly browned.
+- Bake for 2 hours, or until meringue is hard and very lightly browned.

 That is pretty and will definitely be the centerpiece in a holiday table.
 Now I can’t stop thinking up the so many ways to dress this.
 So fun. 🙂